What is Mixed Reality?

 - Starting with the physical world, a digital representation of another person--an avatar--shows the location where they were standing when leaving notes.
 In other words, experiences that represent asynchronous collaboration at different points in time.

-- Starting with a digital world, physical boundaries from the physical world, such as walls and furniture, appear digitally within the experience to help users avoid physical objects.
+- Starting with a digital world, physical boundaries from the physical world like walls and furniture appear digitally within the experience to help users avoid physical objects.

 Image: The Mixed Reality spectrum

 Most augmented reality and virtual reality offerings available today represent a small part of this spectrum and are considered subsets of the larger Mixed Reality spectrum.
 Windows 10 is built with the entire spectrum in mind, and allows blending digital representations of people, places, and things with the real world.

 There are two main types of devices that deliver Windows Mixed Reality experiences:

 - Holographic devices are characterized by the device's ability to place digital content in the real world as if it were there.

 - Immersive devices are characterized by the device's ability to create a sense of "presence"--hiding the physical world, and replacing it with a digital experience.

 |Display||See-through display.
 Allows user to see the physical environment while wearing the headset.||Opaque display.
 Blocks out the physical environment while wearing the headset.|

 |Movement||Full six-degrees-of-freedom movement, both rotation and translation.||Full six-degrees-of-freedom movement, both rotation and translation.|